kinfey/VSCodeEnterpriseCopilotWorkshop/workshop/03/README.md

-4. It is recommended that you directly open the sample project and run it directly to view.
+4. It is recommended that you directly open the sample project [Download Here](./code/03/vscode-chatflow) and run it directly to view.
 Of course, you must ensure that your Connection is configured correctly.
 (Don't forget to run pip install -r requirement.txt firstly)

 5. You can select run, debug, and deploy in flow.dag.yaml to complete promptflow debugging.